“Good order is the foundation of all things.”

 When you walk beneath the trees, the wind will tickle them until they drop their snowy treasures, dusting your hair and sprinkling your nose.

-You can hear the lullaby in its structure – adverbial, relative and non-finite clauses swirl gently around one another like the falling snow.
+You can hear the lullaby in its structure – adverbial, relative and non-finite clauses swirl gently around one another like the falling snow they describe.
 They create a lilting rhythm that mimics the rise and fall of steady breathing as we slowly drift into sleep.

-Having unpicked how the writer creates this flowing sentences structure by using subordination to such great effect, year 5 students at Chetwynd Primary Academy, Nottinghamshire, created their own.
+Having unpicked how the writer creates this flowing sentence structure by using subordination to such great effect, year 5 students at Chetwynd Primary Academy, Nottinghamshire, created their own.

 Once upon a northern night, the glowing moon, which sat in a midnight sky, watched over the winter wonderland as the snow floated all around, leaving nothing but silence.